mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

-Now that you have the harmonized data, you can choose a chromosome and genetic variants within *chosen* distance of each other and within *chosen* Ld-range, to run the causal analysis.
+Now that you have the harmonised data, you can choose a chromosome and genetic variants within *chosen* distance of each other and within *chosen* Ld-range, to run the causal analysis.

-For the harmonized dataset, please use the output of the harmonisation function in **TwoSampleMR** package.
+For all the following functions, please ensure the use of the output of the harmonisation function in **TwoSampleMR** package as harmonized dataset.
 You should have these columns named as follows:

 		     gene name or ID : 'exposure',